suchipi/yavascript/README.md

 ## QuickJS

 YavaScript is powered by a fork of the QuickJS JavaScript Engine, originally written by Fabrice Bellard.
-QuickJS is a small, fast JavaScript engine supporting the ES2020 specification.
+QuickJS is a small, fast JavaScript engine.

 - Original QuickJS engine: https://bellard.org/quickjs/
 - The fork we use: https://github.com/suchipi/quickjs/